mendicant-original/s10-notes/configuration.md

 # Configuration Notes

 Making our applications and libraries easy to configure is an important part of overall usability.
-While the topic is covered in great detail by a pair of Practicing Ruby articles ([Issue 1.3](http://blog.rubybestpractices.com/posts/gregory/032-issue-3-configurable.html) and [Issue 1.4](http://blog.rubybestpractices.com/posts/gregory/033-issue-4-configurable.html)), there several configuration-specific issues that we've seen in this session that we'd like to address directly.
+While this topic is covered in great detail in the following pair of Practicing Ruby articles ([Issue 1.3](http://blog.rubybestpractices.com/posts/gregory/032-issue-3-configurable.html) and [Issue 1.4](http://blog.rubybestpractices.com/posts/gregory/033-issue-4-configurable.html)), there are several configuration-specific issues that we've seen in this session that we'd like to address directly.

 ## Keeping sensitive information private